Northrop Grumman Foundation Teachers Academy

 The Northrop Grumman Foundation Teachers Academy is in its fifth year.
 The program—designed specifically for middle school teachers (grades 5–8)—was established to help enhance teacher confidence and classroom excellence in science, engineering and technology, while increasing teacher understanding about the skills needed for a scientifically literate workforce.
 The Academy, which is directed by the National Science Teaching Association (NSTA), will support up to 32—teachers of physical science, engineering, and/or technology located in public school districts in select Northrop Grumman communities across the United States.
 The teachers will be immersed throughout the year in a host of blended professional learning opportunities in science, technology, and engineering.

-NSTA and the Northrop Grumman Foundation are proud to announce the 2019–2020 Northrop Grumman Foundation Teachers Academy Teacher Fellows.
-The Fellows—26 middle school teachers (grades 5–8) from Alabama, California, Colorado, Florida, Georgia, Illinois, Maryland, Texas, and Utah—will participate in a number of science, technology, and engineering-related activities and professional learning opportunities.
-Congratulations to the Fellows and best of luck on your exciting year ahead!
+Due to COVID-19 the 2019–2020 Northrop Grumman Foundation Teachers Academy Teacher Fellows are completing the Academy program in 2021.
+The Fellows—26 middle school teachers (grades 5–8) from Alabama, California, Colorado, Florida, Georgia, Illinois, Maryland, Texas, and Utah—will complete their participation in a number of science, technology, and engineering-related activities and professional learning opportunities.

 About the Northrop Grumman Foundation Teachers Academy